jduron01/Sudoku/README.md

 # Sudoku
-Basic Sudoku web application created using React and ASP.NET Core.
+Sudoku web application created to learn and practice with React and ASP.NET Core web API to continue using in future projects.